brandiny/ncdaily-opensource/README.md

 * Notices are sorted chronologically.
 * Notice authors can be emailed using a mail:to link
 * Daily motivational quotes
-* Searchable, using email search function.
+* Searchable notices, using email search function.

 # Hosting
-This web app is hosted using Heroku, and which builds from source code located on Github.
-The maintanence cost of the app is $0.00 per month, and is highly affordable.
+This web app is hosted using Heroku, and builds from this repository.
+The maintanence cost of the app is $0.00 per month.

 # Explanation of important files